-Mike Brookes is a Reader in the Communications
+Mike Brookes is a Senior Research Investigator in the Communications

 and Signal Processing Group of the Electrical